pyscf/pyscf.github.io/source/install.rst

     $ echo /home/abc/dftd3 >> /home/abc/.pyscf_ext_modules
     $ export PYSCF_EXT_PATH=/home/abc/semiemprical:/home/abc/.pyscf_ext_modules

-  Using the so-defined environment variable `PYSCF_EXT_PATH`, three external submodules (semiemprical, mrpt, dftd3) will be loaded when pyscf was imported.
+  Using the so-defined environment variable `PYSCF_EXT_PATH`, three extended submodules (semiemprical, mrpt, dftd3) will be loaded when pyscf was imported.
   In this way, you don't have to use the python virtual environment.

-Once the external libraries are correctly installed (with any methods shown above), you can use them as the regular submodules developed inside the pyscf main branch::
+Once the extended modules are correctly installed (with any methods shown above), you can use them as the regular submodules developed inside the pyscf main branch::